openpnp/openpnp/Developers-Guide.md

 ### User Interface

 The user interface is the heart of OpenPnP.
 It starts with `MainFrame` in [the gui package](http://openpnp.github.io/openpnp/develop/org/openpnp/gui/package-frame.html) and branches out from there.
+Visual representation of user interface components can be found on this [class diagram](https://sourcespy.com/github/openpnpopenpnp/xx-ouiswing-.html).

 The user interface is primarily a single window application with 3 main content areas.
 These are Machine Controls, Cameras, and Jobs and Configuration.

 It should be noted that the user interface is in transition.
 I am not very happy with the currently model driven user interface and will be working to make it more of a workflow based interface in the future.
 For the time being, most of the things you see in the user interface map very closely to one of the model classes.